Injured in a Bicycle Accident in PA? Munley Law Personal Injury Attorneys Can Help

 Q: What are the Most Common Causes of Bicycle Accidents?

-A: There are many reasons bike accidents occur in Pennsylvania.
+A: There are many reasons why bike accidents occur in the United States.
 But the top five causes of bicycle accidents are:

-- Distracted driving – one of the leading causes of car accidents, distracted drivers are more likely paying attention to something other than the bicyclist riding beside their car.
+- Distracted driving – one of the leading causes of car accidents, distracted drivers are more likely to pay attention to something other than the bicyclist riding beside their car.

 - Speeding – Speeding can significantly decrease a driver’s stopping time.
 So if a cyclist is going through an intersection and cuts in front of a driver, depending on the speed, it can be difficult to avoid a collision.

-- Alcohol Use – One of the top causes of a bicycle accident in Pennsylvania is driving while under the influence.
+- Alcohol Use – One of the top causes of a bicycle accident is driving while under the influence.
 Alcohol and drug impairment can significantly reduce the driver’s ability to make decisions.

 - Unsafe Lane Changes – When a driver tries to merge into a cyclist’s lane without first looking can result in an accident with serious injuries.